Miami Showband killings: Shootings

 Following the explosion, pandemonium broke out among the remaining gunmen; shouting obscenities, they started shooting the dazed band members, who had all been blown down into the field below the level of the road from the force of the blast.
 According to Dillon, the order to shoot was given by the patrol's apparent leader, James McDowell, to eliminate witnesses to the bogus checkpoint and subsequent bombing.
 Three of the musicians were killed: lead singer O'Toole, trumpeter McCoy and guitarist Geraghty.

-McCoy was the first to die, having been hit in the back and neck by nine rounds from a 9mm Luger pistol in the initial volley of gunfire.
+McCoy was the first to die, having been hit in the back and neck by four rounds from a 9mm Luger pistol in the initial volley of gunfire.
 Despite the heavy gunfire, Geraghty and O'Toole attempted to carry a severely injured bassist Travers to safety, but were unable to move him far.
 O'Toole attempted to run away, but was quickly chased down by the gunmen who had immediately jumped down into the field in pursuit.
 He was then machine-gunned 22 times, mostly in the face, as he lay supine on the ground.
 Almost his entire head was destroyed.
 Geraghty also attempted to escape; but he was caught by the gunmen and shot twice in the back of his head and a number of times in the back.
 Both men had pleaded for their lives before they were shot; one had cried out, "Please don't shoot me — don't kill me."

 Travers was seriously wounded by a dum-dum bullet which had struck him when the gunmen had first begun shooting.
 He survived by pretending to be dead as he lay beside the body of McCoy.
 Saxophonist McAlea, who had been standing closest to the minibus, was struck by its door when it was blown off in the explosion, but was not badly wounded.
 He lay hidden in thick undergrowth, face down, undetected by the gunmen.
 He also survived by remaining silent, pretending he was dead.
 However, the flames from a burning hedge (which had been set on fire by the explosion) soon came dangerously close to where he lay; he was forced to leave his hiding spot.
 By this time the gunmen had left the scene, assuming everyone else had been killed.
 Travers later recalled hearing one of the departing gunmen tell his comrade who had kicked McCoy's body to make sure he was not alive: "Come on, those bastards are dead.
 I got them with dum-dums."
 McAlea made his way up the embankment to the main road where he hitched a lift to alert the RUC at their barracks in Newry.